 Some people inherit DNA mutations (changes) from their parents that greatly increase their risk for developing certain cancers.
 But inherited mutations alone are not thought to cause very many lung cancers.

 Still, genes do seem to play a role in some families with a history of lung cancer.
 For example, some people seem to inherit a reduced ability to break down or get rid of certain types of cancer-causing chemicals in the body, such as those found in tobacco smoke.
 This could put them at higher risk for lung cancer.

 Other people may inherit faulty DNA repair mechanisms that make it more likely they will end up with DNA changes.
-Every time a cell divides into 2 new cells, it must make a new copy of its DNA.
-This process is not perfect, and copying errors sometimes occur.
-Cells normally have repair enzymes that proofread the DNA to help prevent this.
-People with repair enzymes that don’t work as well might be especially vulnerable to cancer-causing chemicals and radiation.
+People with DNA repair enzymes that don’t work normally might be especially vulnerable to cancer-causing chemicals and radiation.

 Researchers are developing tests that may help identify such people, but these tests are not yet used routinely.
 For now, doctors recommend that all people avoid tobacco smoke and other exposures that might increase their cancer risk.

 Acquired gene changes

-Gene changes related to lung cancer are usually acquired during life rather than inherited.
+Gene changes related to SCLC are usually acquired during life rather than inherited.
 Acquired mutations in lung cells often result from exposure to factors in the environment, such as cancer-causing chemicals in tobacco smoke.
 But some gene changes may just be random events that sometimes happen inside a cell, without having an outside cause.

-Acquired changes in certain genes, such as the TP53 and RB1 tumor suppressor genes, are thought to be important in the development of small cell lung cancer.
+Acquired changes in certain genes, such as the TP53 and RB1 tumor suppressor genes, are thought to be important in the development of SCLC.
 Changes in these and other genes may also make some lung cancers more likely to grow and spread than others.
 Not all lung cancers share the same gene changes, so there are undoubtedly changes in other genes that have not yet been found.